andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 insert into schema_migrations (version) values ('1234567890');
 ```

 Once that was done, schema management via migrations worked like normal.
 Migrations could be generated with their own directory for files, applied with `rails db:migrate` and `schema.rb` kept updated.
-Nifty!

 Some example commands:
 ```sh